 During my worst season of fibromyalgia and sciatica pain I found myself craving ginger.
-When I say ginger I mean the actual root, not the powder stuff.
+When I say ginger I mean the actual root, not the powdered spice.
 It was not unusual to see me nibbling on a little nub of ginger root.

 What I did not understand, was why I craved ginger to such a degree.
 After some research, I realized that it was my body’s way of trying to reduce pain, by relieving the inflammation.
 This was before I learned to eat low carb and found a more practical way to reduce inflammation.

 I did however learn a valuable lesson from that ginger craving season.
-Today I understand the value of adding more herbs and spices to my diet.
-As my body began to heal , that deep craving began to recede.
+Today, I understand the value of adding more herbs and spices to my diet.
+As my body began to heal that deep craving began to recede.

 The writer of this blog, Nandini Silveira does an amazing job creating awareness of all things Goa.
 In addition, she has a site that very reasonably allows us to experience its wonderful spices.
 Go check out Nandini’s site.

-I may not ever get to visit this exotic place, but I can certainly enjoy their foods and in the comfort of my home.
-If you love the rich spices of India, then trust me you would love Goan food.
+I may not ever get the opportunity to visit this exotic place, but I can certainly enjoy their foods and in the comfort of my home.
+Every time I have a cup of keto chai tea, I am transported to Goa.

 Goa is in West India, and it is India’s richest state with a GDP per capita two and a half times that of the country as a whole.
 I just purchased a couple of items from Nandini’s site.

 So true to my personality, I went out of the box with it.
 I looked at the ingredients and realized that many of the spices that make up Goan Xacuti are what makes a good cup of Chai.
 Do understand that if you were to look up a recipe for Chai you would find hundreds of different variations.

 I made some strong black tea and added ¼ tsp. of this beautiful mix.
 Because I eat a low carb plan, instead of adding milk I made mine with heavy whipping cream, a very delightful decision.

 True it’s unconventional, but what’s more fun than trying new foods, and making them your own?
 This makes a spicy chai, but after understanding all the benefits spices I welcome this fact.